1 Frobisher Court, Frankston

 Step 3 - Strong marketing campaign

-One of the most important lessons I have learned during my real estate career is that it’s not about spending the most marketing money on a property, it’s about choosing where to spend it for maximum impact whilst still maximising returns for your vendor.
+One of the most important lessons I have learnt during my real estate career is that it’s not about spending the most marketing money on a property, it’s about choosing where to spend it for maximum impact whilst still maximising returns for your vendor.

 Taking into account our key demographic for this property (first home buyers & young families), we knew that print media spend was unnecessary for the campaign and instead chose to focus on online presence.